Saravanansivaprakash/websortassignment/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# WebSort Company - ReactJS Website
+# WebSort Assignment - ReactJS Website

-This is a responsive and modern website built for **WebSort Company** using ReactJS.
+&nbsp; This is a responsive and modern website built for **WebSort assignment** using ReactJS.
 The project uses **Vite** for blazing-fast development and build process, **React Router DOM** for seamless navigation between pages, and **Swiper.js** for elegant and responsive image sliders.

 ## 🚀 Tech Stack